Skip to main content Skip to footer content

 Am I eligible?

 All practicing certified surgical technologists holding current CST or TS-C credentials are eligible to apply.
-IMPORTANT: You must make sure that your NBSTSA certification does not lapse while you are a student.
+IMPORTANT: You must ensure that your NBSTSA certification does not lapse as a student.

 Why should I choose Kingsborough?